dheeraj1kumar/Dev-pro/README.md

-# 🐳 Employee Management Application - Full Stack Containerization
+# 🐳 Employee Management Application - Full Stack Containerization (AWS EC2 Deployment)

 This project demonstrates the containerization of a simple full-stack application using **Docker** and **Docker Compose**.
-The application consists of a Java (Spring Boot/Maven) backend, a React frontend, and a PostgreSQL database.
+The application consists of a Java (Spring Boot/Maven) backend, a React frontend, and a PostgreSQL database, deployed on **AWS EC2**.

-The project follows a staged approach to containerization:

-* **Level 1:** Basic Dockerfiles for individual services.
-* **Level 2:** Multi-stage Dockerfiles for optimized production images.
-* **Level 3 (Current State):** Orchestration of all services (backend, frontend, database) using `docker-compose.yml`.

 ---